 Price of a Brittany

-Show quality puppies can go for between $1,100 and $3,800.
+Show-quality puppies, however, can go for at least $1,100 and as much as $3,800.

 A Final Word about the Brittany Dog

-The Brittany will keep you on your toes – literally.
+The Brittany temperament will keep you on your toes – literally.
 If she could talk, she would be consistently yelling at you to “get up and play with me!”

+Daily walks won't cut it for this dog.
+She needs engagement.
 And she needs to run herself ragged until she flops in a corner somewhere at the end of the day.

-Don't scold her too harshly while training her because, if she was a little kid, she would cry just the same.
-She's a sensitive soul who wants to do right by her master.
+The Brittany Dog is like a little kid: she has a ton of energy, and she's delightful.
+Also, like a little kid, don't scold her too harshly while training her.
+If she was, in fact, a little kid, she would cry just the same as one you just scolded.
+She's a sensitive soul who wants nothing more than to do right by her master.